 Areas of Interest

-Dr. Fitzgerald has strong interest in the areas of canine & feline internal medicine, dentistry, oncology, soft tissue surgery and some orthopedic surgery.
-He believes in the importance of client education and strives for each pet owner to understand the rationale and value of the veterinary care their pet is receiveing, whether discussing illness or wellness care issues.
-Common topics include effective body condition and weight managment, dental health & home care, and arthritis & pain management.
+Dr. Fitzgerald has strong interest in the areas of canine & feline internal medicine, dentistry, oncology, analgesia & pain management, and soft tissue surgery.
+He believes in the importance of client education and strives for each pet owner to understand the rationale and value of the veterinary care being recommended for their pet, whether discussing illness or wellness care issues.
+Common wellness topics of emphasis include effective body condition and weight management, dental health & home care, and arthritis & pain management.

 Dr. Leslie Clapper-Rentz